Vortex dynamics and Reynolds number effects of an oscillating hydrofoil in energy harvesting mode: Introduction

-Kinsey and Dumas carefully explored a wide range of parameters computationally on a NACA 0012 foil, and found a peak efficiency of approximately 34\% \cite{kindum2008}.
-The optimal range of kinematics, also documented by other researchers \cite{zhu2011, wu2015}, has been found to be at a reduced frequency, $fc/U_{\infty}$, of $0.1-0.15$, where $f$ is frequency of oscillation, $c$ is chord length, and $U_{\infty}$ is the freestream velocity.
-The optimal phase difference between the pitching and heaving cycles is approximately $90$ degrees, with heave amplitudes $h_0$ within the range of $h_0/c=0.5-1$, and pitch amplitudes $\theta_0$ within the range of $65$ to $75$ degrees.
+Kinsey and Dumas carefully explored a wide range of parameters computationally on a NACA 0012 foil, and found a peak efficiency of approximately 34\% \citep{kindum2008}.
+The optimal range of kinematics, also documented by other researchers [\citealp{zhu2011, wu2015}], has been found to be at a reduced frequency, $fc/U_{\infty}$, of $0.1-0.15$, where $f$ is frequency of oscillation, $c$ is chord length, and $U_{\infty}$ is the freestream velocity.
+The optimal phase difference between the pitch and heave cycles is approximately $90^{\circ}$, with heave amplitudes, $h_o/c$, within the range of $0.5-1$, and pitch amplitudes, $\theta_o$, within the range of $65^{\circ}$ to $75^{\circ}$.
 These optimal values have been demonstrated for a variety of slender foil shapes (including ellipses investigated in this paper) undergoing pure sinusoidal motion with pivot locations at or close to center chord.

-A key component to the optimal power production is the formation and timing of a coherent leading edge vortex (LEV) which enhances lift forces, and thus power, throughout the heave stroke \cite{Kim2017}.
-The large coherent vortices that are shed in the high-efficiency kinematic regime share a resemblance to bluff-body vortex-induced vibrations, which have also been applied towards hydrokinetic energy harvesting applications \cite{Bernitsas2014}.
+A key component to the optimal power production is the formation and timing of a coherent leading edge vortex (LEV) which enhances lift forces, and thus power, throughout the heave stroke [\citealp{Kim2017, Su2019}].
+The LEV formation and shedding was shown to depend on the oscillating frequency and plunge amplitude of the foil by Baik et al. in their work on LEV dynamics and unsteady forces produced by pitching and plunging airfoils across different Reynolds numbers \citep{baik2012}.
+The large coherent vortices that are shed in the high-efficiency kinematic regime share a resemblance to bluff-body vortex-induced vibrations, which have also been applied towards hydrokinetic energy harvesting applications \citep{Bernitsas2014}.
+The trajectory of the highly coherent vortex structures are critical in placement of subsequent oscillating foils in array configurations \citep{Simeski2017}.